-The credit quality of our loan portfolio has been consistently strong over the past three-year period, with 97.9 percent of our portfolio in the acceptable category at December 31, 2019, compared to 98.0 and 99.5 percent at December 31, 2018 and 2017, respectively.
+The credit quality of our loan portfolio has been consistently strong over the past three-year period, with 98.0 percent of our portfolio in the acceptable category at December 31, 2018, compared to 99.5 and 99.6 percent at December 31, 2017 and 2016, respectively.
 Acceptable loans represent the highest quality and are expected to be fully collectible.
 As most of our loans are wholesale loans, we expect our credit quality will remain very strong, even when District Associations experience declines in their retail credit quality.
-While these are individually large credits, numerous individual credits comprise District Associations' underlying portfolios.
+While these are individually large credits, numerous individual credits comprise District

+Associations' underlying portfolios.
 District Associations each have allowances for loan losses, earnings and capital that absorb their credit losses before they would impact our wholesale loans.

-The credit quality of our retail portfolio remains strong with acceptable and special mention at 94.4 percent.
-Substandard and doubtful loans, collectively called adverse loans, are loans identified as showing some credit weakness outside our credit standards.
-We have seen retail credit quality decline from 2018, with both special mention and adverse retail loan volume increasing primarily due to pool programs; however, the pace of decline slowed in 2019.
-The credit quality of the asset pool portfolios shows a higher level of special mention and adversely classified loans due to continued stress in the crop sector and, to a lesser extent, the purchase of certain adverse real estate mortgage loans during 2019.
-While the credit classification reflects the likelihood that these loans will experience stress or other credit weakness, many of these loans are well collateralized or include significant credit enhancements including guarantees with third parties that generally have strong financial positions.
+The credit quality of our retail portfolio remains strong with acceptable and special mention at 90.7 percent and 4.1 percent, respectively.
+Substandard and doubtful loans, collectively called adverse loans, are retail loans we have identified as showing some credit weakness outside our credit standards.
+We have seen credit quality decline in 2018, with both special mention and adverse retail loan volume increasing with the purchase of the ProPartners portfolio.
+The credit quality of this portfolio shows a higher level of special mention and adversely classified loans due to stress in the crop sector.
+However, while the credit classification reflects the likelihood that these loans will experience stress or other credit weakness, many of these loans include significant credit enhancements including guarantees with third parties that are in strong financial positions.
 We believe these credit enhancements significantly mitigate our potential losses on these loans.
+While adverse loan volume has increased, there has not been a significant increase in risk loans, which represent the most severely stressed of the adversely classified loans.
 Refer to the Risk Assets and Retail Credit Risk Management sections for further discussion.